adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

 Below we include a diagram that might help to comprehend how this algorithm works (click to enlarge).

-Application of transformation matrix to the metric tensor have the general form:
+Application of the transformation matrix to the metric tensor has the general form:

 .. math::